Bhanwarlal11/Learn-react/Namaste react all Episode notes/Episode 02 - Igniting our app/assignment Ques & Solutions.md

 - `npm` alternative is `yarn`
 - `How to initialize npm ?`
 - `npm init`
-- ``npm init -y`` can be used to skip the setup step, npm takes care of it and creates the `package.json` json file automatically , but without configurations.
+- `npm init -y` can be used to skip the setup step, npm takes care of it and creates the `package.json` json file automatically , but without configurations.

 ## What is `Parcel/Webpack`?
 Why do we need it?

 - `parcel`: Parcel is a tool that helps web developers bundle all the different files and code for a website or app together in a way that makes it faster to load and run.
 It's really easy to set up and works well for simple projects.

 - `Webpack`: Webpack is another tool that does a similar job but gives developers more control over how things are bundled.
 It's more powerful and flexible, which makes it a good choice for complex projects where customization is important.
+- `Parcel and webpack` are the bundlers used mostly for JavaScript or Typescript code that helps you to minify, clean, and make your code compact so that it becomes easier to send a request or receive the response from the server when it usually takes you to transfer multiple files without using any bundler for loading the page of your application.

+**Parcel Features:**

+- HMR (Hot Module Replacement): Enables real-time changes to your code without needing to refresh the entire page, making development faster and more efficient.
+- File watcher algorithm in C++: A performant file watcher that efficiently tracks changes to your code and rebuilds only what's necessary.
+- Bundling: Combines all of your code and dependencies into a single file, making it easier to deploy and reducing page load times.
+- Code minification: Reduces the size of your code by removing unnecessary whitespace and renaming variables, making it faster to download and execute.
+- Image optimization: Automatically optimizes images to reduce their size without sacrificing quality, improving page load times.
+- Caching: Speeds up development by caching assets and only rebuilding when necessary, improving build times.
+- Compression: Reduces the size of your assets, making them faster to download and improving page load times.
+- Tree shaking: Tree shaking is a technique used in JavaScript module bundlers, such as Webpack or Parcel, to eliminate unused code from the final bundled output.
+It helps optimize the bundle size by removing dead or unreachable code.

+**installation commands:**
+`npm install -D parcel`

+- `D` is used for development and as a development dependency.

+_Parcel Commands :_
+- For development build:
+`npx parcel <entry_point>`
+- For production build :
+`npx parcel build <entry_point>`

 ## What is `.parcel-cache`?